TCannonx/IOT_CA1/ReadMe.md

 #### Thomas Cannon
 #### x19405504@student.ncirl.ie

-This file will detail the steps taken to analyse the live data from a pi sensor hat simulator.
+This file will detail the steps taken to analyse the live data from a Pi Sensor Hat Simulator.

 ### Prerequisites